GLOBAL MARKETS-Euro, stocks rise on central bank action hopes

 By Rodrigo Campos

-NEW YORK, July 27 Stocks and the euro rallied on Friday and bond yields dipped in Spain and Italy on growing expectations of European Central Bank action to tackle high borrowing costs.
-Oil futures and metal prices also advanced.
+NEW YORK, July 27 Stocks and the euro rose on Friday and bond yields dipped in Spain and Italy on growing expectations of European Central Bank action to tackle high borrowing costs.

-The markets received additional support after French and German governments said they are "determined to do everything to protect the euro zone" and its single currency.
-The joint statement echoed European Central Bank President Mario Draghi's comments on Thursday and overshadowed concern after Germany's Bundesbank pushed back against Draghi's pledge.
+The markets received additional support as French and German governments said they are "determined to do everything to protect the euro zone."
+The joint statement echoed comments one day earlier by European Central Bank President Mario Draghi.

-French newspaper Le Monde reported that the ECB was willing to take part in action to lower the bond yields of countries such as Spain and Italy if governments agreed to tap the bloc's bailout funds.

-The FTSEurofirst 300 unofficially closed up 1.25 percent and an MSCI gauge of global equities added 1.3 percent.
+The FTSEurofirst 300 was up 0.8 percent and an MSCI gauge of global equities added 0.9 percent.

-Copper prices jumped 1.3 percent while Brent and U.S. oil prices rose for a fourth day running, although they were both still negative for the week after plummeting Monday.
+Copper prices rose 0.8 percent and Brent and U.S. oil prices rose for a fourth day running.

 Ten-year Spanish bond yields hit a low of 6.731 percent, the lowest since July 17, while the Italian benchmark bond yield dipped below 6 percent for the first time in a week.